Buying Medicine in Turkey: A Foreign Student’s ...

 The Language Barrier

-Here are some Turkish words I use frequently whenever i visit a pharmacy:
+Here are some Turkish phrases I personally use when visiting a pharmacy:

 • Bu ilaçlar sizde bulunur mu?
 (Do you have these medicines?)